Information on data processing according to Art. 13 and 14 General Data Protection Regulation (GDPR)

 Newsletter and Mailings

-You can register to our newsletter and mailing lists providing you with information to our products and services.
-The following data will be used: (academic) title, name, institute/organization, e-mail, country, evaluation of user behaviour (i.e. opening and click rates of e-mails)
+When contacting us, you can subscribe to our newsletter and mailing lists to obtain information about our products and services.
+The following data will be used: title, name, institution/organisation, email, country, evaluation of user behaviour (i.e. opening e-mails, clicking on links).

 STIWELL rental and sale